 While the facilities are used extensively for lap swimming and professional events, swimmers of all stripes can visit during limited recreational swim times.
-Of interest to bigger kids is a water slide and diving area in the two seven-foot-deep Olympic pools.
+Of interest to bigger kids are the water slide and diving area in the two seven-foot-deep Olympic pools.
 Smaller kids can enjoy a more shallow pool with a gradual depth of 4.5 feet.
 Anyone who wants to use the deep end, water slide, diving pool, and diving boards must first pass a swim test.
 Children ages 5 and younger must be accompanied by an adult, one-on-one, in the water at all times.
 The center also holds occasional special events such as Dive-In Movies; check the website for more information.

-Resort Pools with Day Passes
+Best Hotel Swimming Pools in Los Angeles with Day Passes

 If you're prepared to spend a little more for a special swimming experience, there are various hotel pools accessible via Resort Pass, a service hotels use to sell day passes to their swimming pools.
 The options change each season, these are our faves this summer.